-Peter McDowell is an arts management expert with more than two decades of experience serving artists and organizations at the highest level.
-Currently Director of Development for American Friends of the Louvre in Los Angeles, he has held leadership positions at Opera America, the Chicago Department of Cultural Affairs, and most recently as managing director of the Grammy-winning ensemble Eighth Blackbird.
+Peter McDowell is a Los Angeles-based arts management expert and fundraiser with more than two decades of experience serving artists and organizations at the highest level.
+He has held leadership positions at American Friends of the Louvre in Los Angeles, New York’s Opera America, the Chicago Department of Cultural Affairs, San Francisco’s Yerba Buena Gardens, and as managing director of the Grammy-winning ensemble Eighth Blackbird.
 His firm, Peter McDowell Arts Consulting, offers a wide range of strategic career services for performing artists.
 As a publicist, Peter has garnered press coverage for his clients in the New York Times, Chicago Tribune, Los Angeles Times, the New Yorker, and many other important outlets.

-Peter is in demand as a speaker and workshop leader on diverse topics in career development and arts entrepreneurship.
+Peter is in demand as a speaker and workshop leader, covering diverse topics such as fundraising, career development and arts entrepreneurship.
 He has been an invited presenter at the Manhattan School of Music, Northwestern School of Music, Eastman School of Music, The Colburn School, Chamber Music America, and the Association of Performing Arts Professionals (APAP).
-He is also a documentary filmmaker and is currently at work on his full-length feature, Jimmy in Saigon, which just received its world premiere to rave reviews at the British Film Institute’s Flare Festival.
-He was selected to be an International Fellow from the DeVos Institute of Arts Management at the University of Maryland.
+Peter is also the Producer and Director of the feature documentary, Jimmy in Saigon, which just received its world premiere to rave reviews at the British Film Institute’s Flare Festival.
+He was selected to be an International Fellow from the DeVos Institute of Arts Management at the University of Maryland from 2016-18.
 He received his undergraduate degree in French from the University of Illinois and his Masters in Business – Arts Administration from the University of Wisconsin.